pactflow/docs.pactflow.io/docs/user-interface.md

 ## Settings - API Tokens

 Here you can copy and re-generate your API tokens.
 There are two tokens you can use, a read only token for anything that needs to download pacts, and a read-write token for anything required to publish pact files or verification results.
+The read/write token should only be used by your CI, and the read only token should be used for a developer's machine.